tammet/gkc/Examples/README.md

     proof:
     ...

-In the [advanced examples chapter](#Advanced-examples)we will look at guiding gkc search by using a strategy selection file.
+In the following [advanced examples chapter](#Advanced-examples) we will look at guiding gkc search by using a strategy selection file.
 A suitable simple strategy for the second and third examples is given in the file `querystrat.txt`:

     {
     "max_seconds":0,